konnekt/art and technology

 Multimodal Interfaces

-Interfaces that integrate multiple forms of input, such as voice, touch, and motion, for richer artistic interaction.
+Systems that integrate multiple forms of input, such as voice, touch, motion, or gaze, to facilitate richer artistic interactions.
+These interfaces enable seamless, multisensory engagement, enhancing the depth of interaction in art projects.

 Human-Computer Interaction in Art